garciadelcastillo/sketchpad.js/README.md

 Sketchpad.js
 ============

 **Sketchpad.js** is an open source JavaScript graphics library for **constructive vector drawing**.
-It provides an object model for common vector geometry under HTML5 Canvas graphics, while offering an intuitive constructive geometry API and **dynamically maintaining parent-children relations** for you.
+It provides an object model for common vector graphics under HTML5 Canvas, while offering an intuitive constructive geometry API and **dynamically maintaining parent-children relations** for you.

 Basic Setup
 -----------

-Let's start by creating a simple HTML scaffolding with some basic styling for a full-screen canvas element.
-You can find the latest stable version in the [project's dist folder](https://github.com/garciadelcastillo/sketchpad.js/tree/master/dist).
+Let's start by creating a simple HTML scaffolding with some basic styling for a full-page canvas element.
+You can find the latest stable version of Sketchpad.js in the [project's dist folder](https://github.com/garciadelcastillo/sketchpad.js/tree/master/dist).
 Sketchpad currently depends on [jQuery](http://jquery.com/) for DOM manipulation, so make sure to reference it as well.

 ```html
 <!DOCTYPE html>